As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 For a long time, I thought there was no way I could do laundry without a watermaker.
 Or we would have to dock to do laundry at least once every ten days.

 The goal is to find a balance between clean clothes and minimal water usage.
-And also, to avoid wearing clothes that are bulky or heavy.
+And also to avoid wearing clothes that are bulky, heavy, or hard to dry.

 What to Wear to Make Laundry Easier on a Boat